janaashraf/practical-aspnetcore/projects/sfa/wiki/edits.md

 4. increase nav bar margin bottom
 - ## adding a new page
 5. add "page already exists" alert
+6. Notify the user if the input page title is empty //
-6. increase margin bottom of submit button
+7. increase margin bottom of submit button
-7. increase spacings between "name" and "content" boxes and labels
+8. increase spacings between "name" and "content" boxes and labels
-8. make "content is required" bigger and next to content field
+9. make "content is required" bigger and next to content field
 - ## Showing a page
 10. make attachments appear
 11. Replace the edit button with pen icon, position it next to the page's title on the left, and add a hover text that says 'edit page'